 - ERISA does not apply if you have a private LTD policy.
 Instead, Florida’s insurance and contract laws govern the transaction.
 You can file a lawsuit in a Florida state court without having to go through any type of internal appeals process with the insurer.

 Long-term disability appeals, especially those that involve ERISA, are extremely complex.
 In addition to meeting filing deadlines, you must analyze and understand insurance company documents and vocational and medical evidence.
 A single mistake can mean the end of your claim.
-Rather than take this risk, reach out to an experienced Florida long-term disability attorney at the MIC Firm.
+Rather than take this risk, reach out to an experienced Florida long-term disability attorney at My Insurance Case.

 Unfortunately, if you are sick or injured, it may be difficult for you to collect the benefits you are entitled to.
-The lawyers at the MIC Firm are familiar with common reasons for SSDI and LTD insurance denials and know how to address them.
+The lawyers at My Insurance Case are familiar with common reasons for SSDI and LTD insurance denials and know how to address them.
 When our clients file a claim, we carefully guide them through the process and help them obtain all the documents and records they need to support their case.

 Our attorneys know how to build a claim file that gives you the best chance of receiving long-term disability benefits.
 Using our years of experience and industry knowledge, our team will collect and assemble the most convincing evidence for your case, such as MRIs, CT scans, and other medical tests.
-When you work with a Florida long-term disability attorney at the MIC Firm, we do everything we can to maximize your chances of success.
+When you work with a Florida long-term disability attorney at My Insurance Case, we do everything we can to maximize your chances of success.

 Get a Free Consultation From a Florida Long Term Disability Attorney

-If you are unable to work due to an illness or injury, you should contact a disability attorney at the MIC Firm right away.
+If you are unable to work due to an illness or injury, you should contact a disability attorney at My Insurance Case right away.
 Our skilled lawyers have years of combined experience helping clients get the disability benefits they need to make up for a loss of income.
 To learn more, contact us today for a free initial consultation about your disability claim.